What drives your career decisions?

 I reply generically to most of my friends – 'when you invest often matters more than what you invest in.
 Just stick with quality and invest consistently for a while.
 Fight FOMO.
 And whatever you do, don't capitulate.'

 But I'd love to go deeper with any of you who are building or even just thinking of building.
 Here are some thoughts going through my head these days:

-I frequently have to remind myself how early it is.
+I frequently have to remind myself and others how early it is.
 It's really, really early—proof of concept early.
-Yes, a new financial system is being built, but it all sucks right now.
+It's literally the experimentation phase still.
+Yes, an attempt to build an alt financial system is taking place, but it all sucks right now.
 Leapfrogging will happen.
 Explore with patience.
 Remain mindful of investing vs. trading vs. gambling.
 Maximalism will never die, and maximalism is blinding.

 Fintech & CeFi - Helpful enablers of mass adoption

 Crypto has reached cultural and institutional acceptance.
 "It" is more than just money now.
 ATH's, DeFi, and NFTs dominated 2021.
 Coinbase went public.
 We'll see media cycles about CeFi vs. TradFi as incumbents and startups aggressively converge on similar roadmaps.
 Corporate VC arms like Binance, Coinbase, FTX, Gemini, and Kraken will continue to be highly active, as will M&A activity.
-Talent is a bottleneck, while the TAM is growing by the day.
+Talent is a bottleneck.
 Fintech, serving as just a better interface and distribution arm for banks, will soon pivot to bridging organizations and people with crypto as well.